Covid 19 has taken a toll on NYC’s Christmas fun in 2020. Here’s what I know:

 Don’t: Make smaller kids sit through the full ballet

-I have plenty of friends who buy tickets for kids as young as 4.
-Some of these youngsters do make it through and enjoy it.
-Others get fidgety and want to leave early (Which is painful give the cost and how amazing the second act is).
-One or two kids we know actually fell asleep a few minutes into the second act (the best part!).
+But many others get fidgety and want to leave early (Which is painful given the price of the tickets and how amazing the second act is).
+One or two kids we know actually fell asleep in the middle of it.

 There are many variations on it around town, some abridged, some narrated, some with an ethnic or pop-culture accent.
 Most will be more intimate and child-friendly.
 They’ll be easier on your wallet, too.
 Mommy Poppins has a good list.

 Do: See the decked-out NYC department stores

 But for New York City in its holiday best, take a stroll that starts at 59th Street and 5th Avenue.
-Admire the glitter and dazzle of the Plaza Hotel (wave hello to Eloise), Tiffany, Cartier and Bergdorf’s.
+Admire the glitter and dazzle of the Plaza Hotel (wave hello to Eloise), Tiffany, Cartier and Bergdorf’s (below).